serverless-dna/EFFE/README.md

 - WebSocket Connector also listens to the websocket for messages coming back and for each message will reformat them into a compatible EventHub message.
 - The WebSocket Connector will publish the reformatted event to the channel identified in the message completing the end to end communication loop.

+**Important Note:** Websockets do not implement publish/subscribe patterns, they enable transportation of data from a client to the server using a negotiated Sub-protocol which determines the data which flows between them.
+This is why we have created the IConnector Interface - to enable connections to servers using any kind of transport mechanism you need - like WebSockets - these are a Connector.
+You can implement the connectors any way you like - it's up to you how you connect your EventHubs.